eddiepal/cypress-testrail-reporter/README.md

 Publishes [Cypress](https://www.cypress.io/) runs on TestRail.

+### New Features
+- Possibility to upload videos for failed test cases - optional (**allowOnFailureVideoUpload: true**)
+- Possibility to upload downloads folder for all test cases - optional (**allowExportDownloads: true**)
+- Possibility to aggreagate multiple sections of a same test suite to one test run (**see groupId option**)

-Core features:
+### Core features:
 - No dependency from deasync
 - Test results are aggregated under the same test run if you are executing more spec(test) files and they are belongs to the same suite
-- Results are reported immediately after single test execution (real-time reporting)
+- Results are reported immediately after single test execution (real-time reporting) except the video recording which is reported at the end
-- Test run would be closed after last spec(test) file has been finished
 - Possibility to upload screenshots for failed  test cases - optional (**allowOnFailureScreenshotUpload: true**)
-- Possibility to upload videos for failed test cases - optional (**allowOnFailureVideoUpload: true**)
-- Possibility to upload downloads folder for all test cases - optional (**allowExportDownloads: true**)
 - Multi suite project support (set **suiteId=1** in **cypress.json** or set it as a part of runtime environment variables as **testRailSuiteId=1**)
 - Reporting retest status of a test cases - handy in terms of marking tests as flaky (test is reported with retest status for the first try and after second try it passes) Note: cypress retry logic must be enabled for this feature.